-The Paris Pass gives over 60 attractions like the Notre Dame Cathedral, the Arc De Triomphe, the Seine river cruise, the Louvre museum, and more.
+The Paris Pass gives you access to over 60 attractions like the Notre Dame Cathedral, the Arc De Triomphe, the Seine river cruise, the Louvre Museum, and more.

-If you’re looking for photo opportunities in an affordable neighborhood, try the historic neighborhood of Montmartre, frequented by the city’s poorest artists in the early 20trh century.
-Montmartre is the place to be for those on a budget.
+If you’re looking for photo opportunities in an affordable neighborhood, try the historic neighborhood of Montmartre, frequented by the city’s poorest artists in the early 20th century.
+Montmartre is the place to be on a budget.
 It draws thousands of visitors looking for a cheap Parisian vacation!

 Free Walking Tours in Paris

 If you want to experience an authentic Parisian vibe, you can stroll along the Seine or Latin Historic Quarter.
 The city of Paris offers free guided tours, called Paris Greeters which can help you discover different neighborhoods of the city.